ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neonatal_jaundice/index.rst

 etiologies by which a newborn might develop extreme hyperbilirubinemia (EHB), which can in turn become kernicterus.

-`Hemolytic disease`_ is a product of the mother's immunoglobin G antibodies attacking the fetus or newborn's red blood cells.
-The main presentations of this condition are RhD hemolytic diseaes and ABO hemolytic disease; however there are over 30 other blood groups, various combinations of which can also result in hemolytic disease.

-Neonatal jaundice is a product of total serum or plasma bilirubin (TB) levels rising too high, and has a number of etiologies; hemolytic disease and glucose-6-phosphate dehydrogenase deficiency (G6PD) are two major ones.
-GBD also models 'preterm birth' and 'other causes' as etiologies of EHB.
+`Neonatal jaundice`_ is a product of total serum or plasma bilirubin (TB) levels rising too high, and has a number of etiologies; hemolytic disease and glucose-6-phosphate dehydrogenase deficiency (G6PD) are two major ones.
+In addition to these two, GBD models 'preterm birth' and 'other causes' as etiologies of EHB.

 Bilirubin is produced during the breakdown of hemoglobin and other heme-containing proteins.
 Healthy infants commonly have TB levels of > 1 mg/dL,